hyosung11/Launch-School/journal.md

    * Doing a family outing in the afternoon, so I won't have time to study this afternoon.

 10:35 Just finished JS101 Lesson 2 Quiz 1 and about to submit my answers.
 I think I got over 80%.
 Let's see.

+### 10:36 JS101 - Programming Foundations with JavaScript

+Assignment: Lesson 2 Quiz 1
+Student Name: HyoSung Bidol-Lee
+Submitted at: less than a minute ago
+Time taken: 1.35 hour(s)
+Score: 17/26 (65.38%)

+11:22 Done reviewing JS101 Lesson 2 Quiz 1.
+I still need to make Anki cards later.
+Surprised that I got some questions wrong because of subtle distinctions and other questions that I struggled with I got right.
+Go figure.
+On to Lesson 3.